Leyland, Lancashire: Architecture

+Most of the residential dwellings in Leyland falls are semi-detached, detached and bungalows.
+There are a few modern housing estates, but about 65% of the accommodation in the town was built in the 1970s.

+On 17 April 2025 the Grade II listed St James' Church on Slater Lane was the target of an extensive graffiti attack, on both the church and surrounding gravestones.
+Lancashire Police said they were treating the incident as a hate crime.
+On 29 April a 30-year-old Leyland man was charged with 10 offences and was due to appear at Preston Magistrates' Court.

+Governance

+There are two tiers of local government covering Leyland, at district and county level: South Ribble Borough Council and Lancashire County Council.
+The borough council is based in Leyland, at the Civic Centre on West Paddock.

+Leyland was an ancient parish.
+In 1863 the parish was made a local government district, governed by a local board.
+Such local government districts were reconstituted as urban districts in 1894.
+Leyland Urban District was abolished in 1974 to become part of the new borough of South Ribble.
+No successor parish was created for the former urban district and so Leyland is directly administered by South Ribble Borough Council.
+Shortly before its abolition, the urban district council had built itself a new headquarters on West Paddock, which subsequently became the South Ribble Civic Centre.

 Transport

 Leyland railway station is on the West Coast Main Line and is operated by Northern.
 There is one train an hour between Liverpool Lime Street and Preston.
-There is also one train an hour between Manchester Victoria/Hazel Grove to Blackpool North.
+There is also one train an hour from Manchester Victoria/Hazel Grove to Blackpool North.

 There is a marker adjacent to the old Leyland Motors Spurrier works at the halfway point on the railway journey between Glasgow and London, some 198 miles in either direction.
 John Fishwick & Sons which served the town's public transport needs, and connected the town to Chorley and Preston, ceased trading in 2015 and Stagecoach Merseyside & South Lancashire took over the route.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill transmitter.

+Local radio stations are BBC Radio Lancashire on 103.9 FM, Heart North West on 96.9 FM, Smooth North West on 100.4 FM, Capital Manchester and Lancashire on 106.5 FM, Greatest Hits Radio Lancashire on 96.5 FM, Central Radio North West, an DAB station and Radio Leyland, a community based station which is broadcast on 104.8 FM.

+The Lancashire Telegraph and Lancashire Evening Post are main newspapers that cover the town.

 Education

 High schools

 High schools in Leyland include Balshaw's CE High School near Leyland Cross, St Mary's Catholic High School, Worden Academy, a smaller high school situated to the west of the town and Wellfield Academy near the town centre.

 Colleges

 To the east of Worden Park is Runshaw College.